gitmonkeys/robotic-arm/README.md

 **Overview**

 This project involves designing and building an autonomous robotic arm with three degrees of freedom (3DOF) that uses machine learning (ML) and object detection for intelligent decision-making.
-The robotic arm can identify, track, and interact with objects in its workspace autonomously.
+The robotic arm can autonomously identify, track, and interact with objects in its workspace.
 The inspiration for this project comes from Dum-E, the robotic assistant in the Iron Man movie.
-Our group wants to build an arm that could compete with industrial automation in both price and efficiency.
+Our group wants to build an arm that could compete with industrial automation in price and efficiency.